AZCactus/DataVisualizationTutorial/folder/hype3.md

 ### MY ANIMATION

 Then, it's time for us to play with codes.
-We will [Get API](api.md) from online resources.
+We will [Get API & Draw Map](api.md) from online resources.